chrisalexander/blog/_posts/2009/2009-09-07-stalkercheck-an-update.md

 categories: life
 ---

-Following on from my recent post about the Facebook application [StalkerCheck](/371), Mashable have a post recommending users [stay away from the application](http://mashable.com/2009/09/07/facebook-fan-check-virus-hoax/), recently renamed to Facebook Fan Check.
+Following on from my recent post about the Facebook application StalkerCheck (#371), Mashable have a post recommending users [stay away from the application](http://mashable.com/2009/09/07/facebook-fan-check-virus-hoax/), recently renamed to Facebook Fan Check.

 This is the language they use: